-The Fund's main credit risk exposures are from deposit in bank, investment in Target Fund classified as financial assets at FVTPL and receivable.
+The Fund's main credit risk exposures are from bank deposit and investment in Target Fund classified as financial assets at FVTPL.
 The carrying amounts of these financial assets, as shown in the statement of financial position, represent the Fund's maximum exposure to credit risk.

 The Fund manages credit risk by the selection and approval of counterparties and brokers with stable credit ratings.
-In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the Trustee's Board of Directors.
+In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and reviewed on a monthly basis by the Board of Directors.